 Palma Airport handles close to 20 million pieces of luggage a year.
 Luckily, only a very small percentage of these goes missing.

-Report lost luggage immediately to your airline’s lost luggage desk or their office at Palma Airport, see below for contact details.
+If you are unable to locate your luggage,it is important that you report this immediately to your airline’s lost luggage desk or their office at Palma Airport (see below for contact details).
 Usually, staff will be able to track your baggage on their computer tracking systems and locate your luggage.
 If it has not arrived at Palma Airport, they will advise you on which flight it will arrive.

 If your luggage can’t be found on their system, it’s likely the barcode label has been removed or got rubbed off on the luggage conveyor system.
 The baggage is likely to be somewhere in between the departing airport bag drop and the aircraft it was supposed to be loaded on.

-Regardless of whether or not your suitcase can be located on the system, you should fill in a property irregularity report (PIR).
+Regardless of whether or not your suitcase can be located on the system, you should fill in a property irregularity report (see below for more information).
 This will enable you to make a claim for reimbursement or compensation to your airline, should this become necessary.

 971 789 979